 - Or driving at dangerous speeds

 Bicyclists are more likely than drivers to sustain serious or even fatal injuries—especially when they are involved in an accident with a car or truck.
-We are here to support the victims of bad bicycle crashes who need help with their recovery.
+Daniel T Pagliarini AAL is here to support the victims of bad bicycle crashes who need help with their recovery.

 Hawaii Bike Accident Statistics

 Between 2007 and 2010, an average of 3 bikers died in Hawaii each year, and 1300 others were injured.

 Their damages ranged from mild (scrapes and bruises) to catastrophic (traumatic brain injury).
 Data show that at least 50% of all recorded bicyclist injuries were sustained in accidents with automobiles.